Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

 At this stage you will need to ensure you have the appropriate Python database drivers for the database you chose, otherwise you might find SQLAlchemy complains it can't get the DBAPI module for the dialect it needs.

-You should also edit :file:`QuickWiki.egg-info/paste_deploy_config.ini_tmpl` so that when users run ``paster make-config`` the configuration file that is produced for them will already have a section telling them to enter their own database URI as we did when we installed the finished QuickWiki at the start of the tutorial.
+You should also edit :file:`quickwiki/config/deployment.ini_tmpl` so that when users run ``paster make-config`` the configuration file that is produced for them will already have a section telling them to enter their own database URI as we did when we installed the finished QuickWiki at the start of the tutorial.
 Add these lines in the ``[app:main]`` section:

 .. code-block :: ini

     # Specify the database for SQLAlchemy to use.
     # %(here) may include a ':' character on Windows environments; this can
     # invalidate the URI when specifying a SQLite db via path name
-    #sqlalchemy.url = sqlite:///%(here)s/quickwiki.db
+    sqlalchemy.url = sqlite:///%(here)s/quickwiki.db
-    #sqlalchemy.echo = true

 Templates
 =========